pp2017/pp2017.github.io/submissions.md

 The abstract submission deadline is June 1, 2017.
 Please send your title and abstract submission as a .pdf file (with the source .tex file and accompanying figures, if any) to the organizing committee pp2017conference@gmail.com.
+Please include your name on all files.

 Extended abstracts of 2-5 pages are encouraged, but abstracts of any length up to 5 pages will be accepted.
 In your submission email, please state whether you